digital-archives/HISTGA1011/syllabus/schedule/week_06.md

 {: .label .label-yellow }
 Due
+* Assignment due: Submit your <a href="https://digital-archives.github.io/HISTGA1011/assignments/final/abstract.html" target="_blank">Final Project Abstract</a> in Brightspace by this Friday.
 * Post your pre-class reading reactions to Brightspace by 3:30pm today.
 * Weekly activity: We will start <a href="https://digital-archives.github.io/HISTGA1011/activities/metadata.html" target="_blank">METS and PREMIS Metadata</a> in class.
 Submit your annotated XML file in Brightspace by the end of the week Sunday.